ashish0117/CPU-UTILIZATION/README.md

 4. metrices.py
 This program use Metrics that are more relevant for evaluating unsupervised anomaly detection techniques which include:

-1. Silhouette Score: Measures how similar an object is to its own cluster (cohesion) compared to other clusters (separation).
+a.
+Silhouette Score: Measures how similar an object is to its own cluster (cohesion) compared to other clusters (separation).
 A higher silhouette score indicates better separation and cohesive clusters.
-2. Davies-Bouldin Index: Measures the average similarity between each cluster and its most similar cluster.
+b.
+Davies-Bouldin Index: Measures the average similarity between each cluster and its most similar cluster.
 Lower values indicate better clustering.

 These are used for KMeans, Hierarchical and for DBSCAN